Universal Wrestling Federation (Bill Watts): Universal Wrestling Federation (1986–1987)

-World Wrestling Entertainment acquired most of the Mid-South/UWF video archive, absorbing it into its WWE Libraries collection in 2012 -- with a notable exception: Mid-South/UWF matches taped for Houston Wrestling which aired on KHTV in Houston.
+World Wrestling Entertainment acquired most of the Mid-South/UWF video archive, absorbing it into its WWE Libraries collection in 2012—with a notable exception: Mid-South/UWF matches taped for Houston Wrestling which aired on KHTV in Houston.
 Those rights are held by the estate of Paul Boesch, who was the Houston territory's promoter.
-Select episodes of Mid-South are available for viewing on the WWE Network.
+Select episodes of Mid-South are available for viewing on the WWE Network and on the NBCUniversal-owned Peacock streaming service in the United States.

 Storylines

 The Battle of New Orleans was a long-playing brawl between Eddie Gilbert, Terry Taylor, Chris Adams and Sting, which began in the ring and spilled out into the concession area.
 Beer kegs, chairs, tables, popcorn machine and anything the four wrestlers could get their hands on were used in the brawl which lasted nearly 15 minutes.
 Sting and Gilbert fought outside the ring, when Rick Steiner came in and piledrived Shane Douglas.
 With Taylor on top, referee Randy Anderson made the pinfall.
 Later, Adams came out and told Anderson what had happened, which prompted Gilbert and Taylor to gang-up on Adams.
 Sting came in to even the sides, and that resulted in an all-out brawl outside the ring.
 Gilbert was the mastermind of this famous angle and received huge praise from fellow promoters and wrestlers.

 Adams was engaged in a storyline involving Iceman King Parsons and Taylor, which evolved out of the UWF Tag Team Championship tournament in February 1987.
 Originally, Adams and Iceman were one of the eight teams participating, and Taylor was teamed with Sam Houston.
 In a semi-finals match, Adams and Iceman wrestled against "Dr Death" Steve Williams and Ted DiBiase until Skandor Akbar's Devastation Inc. charged the ring to attack Williams and DiBiase.
 The match ended when Williams and DiBiase were counted out, and Adams and Parsons won the match.
 Adams, who was helping Williams and DiBiase fight off Akbar and his army, wanted the match to continue, but Parsons wanted the win.
 After a lengthy argument, Adams and Parsons split, and Chris chose Savannah Jack as his new tag team partner.
 Iceman sucker-punched Savannah during a match and injured him, thus Adams had to choose another tag partner.
 He chose Terry Taylor, whose team lost a semi-final match to Rick Steiner and Sting.
 Taylor and Adams eventually won the UWF tag team titles, and held the belts for two months.